gbarrios212/250px/README.md

 ### User profiles

-* User photos are displayed in a grid
+* User photos are displayed in a masonry grid
 * User profile picture, bio, follows, followers, and total photos are displayed
 * If on a different user's page, options to follow and unfollow are available